IkarosKappler/tswebpack/README.md

 Yay \o/

-If you find error please report them in an issue.
+If you find any errors please report them in an issue.

 ### Current versions